“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 DNA in a nutshell:

-A DNA is an inheritance unit made up of the nucleotides and present in all living organisms on earth.
-A functional unit of a DNA is known as gene, an alternative form of a gene- alleles are located on chromosomes.
+DNA is an inheritance unit made up of nucleotides and present in all living organisms on earth.
+A functional unit of DNA is known as a gene, an alternative form of a gene- alleles are located on chromosomes.

-The B-form DNA with right-handed symmetry is more prevalently found in almost all organism.
+The B-form DNA with right-handed symmetry is more prevalently found in almost all organisms.

 The entire haploid set of all DNA is called a genome, our genome contains approximately 3.2 billion base pairs.

 Article to read: DNA story: The structure and function of DNA.

 RNA in a nutshell:

 The RNA is a single-stranded nucleic acid molecule, also made up of sugar, phosphate and nitrogenous bases.
 The mRNA is transcribed from the DNA which encodes for a long chain of amino acids.